opusguard/docs-center/docs/kb/data-retention-laws-and-regulations.md

 Data Protection Laws of Other Jurisdictions
 : In addition to the above, companies may need to comply with various data protection laws and regulations in other jurisdictions where they operate or where their customers are located.
 For example, the [Personal Information Protection and Electronic Documents Act (PIPEDA)](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/) in Canada and the [Personal Data Protection Act (PDPA)](https://www.pdpc.gov.sg/overview-of-pdpa/the-legislation/personal-data-protection-act) in Singapore.

+!!! warning

-> :warning: If your organization falls into an industry or does business with an organization in public utilities, banking, government, finance, or health care, you are more likely required to publish and strictly enforce a data retention policy and deploy a service such as Contention Retention Manager for Confluence.
+    If your organization falls into an industry or does business with an organization in public utilities, banking, government, finance, or health care, you are more likely required to publish and strictly enforce a data retention policy and deploy a service such as Contention Retention Manager for Confluence.